azkadz/azkadz/README.md

 - ⚡ Fun fact: ...
 -->

 Hello!
-I'm Azka (he/him) and I'm a first-year Engineering Science student at the University of Oxford! 📚
+I'm Azka (he/him) and I'm a second-year Engineering Science student at the University of Oxford! 📚

 I'm very interested in building my skills in data science and machine learning but also to develop further knowledge of data structures and algorithms! 👨‍💻
 I want to be able to use programming to develop engineering solutions in the real world. 🛠️